hud-capstone/Data-and-Urban-Development/README.md

 $H_0$ : The mean final mortgage is the same across the current statuses

 $H_a$ : The mean final mortgage is different depending on the current statuses

-#### Mortgage Amount and Facility Type
-$H_0$ : The mean final mortgage amount is the same across all facility types

-$H_a$ : The mean final mortgage is different depending on the facility type

 ### Time Series Regression
 $H_0$ : Mortgage lending and market development are independent of each other